-The final instalment in directors Tomm Moore and Ross Stewart’s “Irish folklore trilogy” is a stunning testament to their singular animation style and storytelling skills.
-With visual references to pre-Celtic imagery and Studio Ghibli alike — and some catchy songs — Wolfwalkers is an instant classic for all ages.
+The final instalment of “Irish folklore trilogy” was Wolfwalkers.
+It made its world premiere as an official selection of the 45th Toronto International Film Festival, and, similar to the first two parts, grabbed an Academy-Award nomination as well as several awards at international festivals.
+With visual references to pre-Celtic imagery and Studio Ghibli alike — and some catchy songs — Wolfwalkers was an instant classic for all ages.